namgivu/docker-tutorial/README.md

 #### The Problem

+**in brief**
+Multiple apps shared same OS environment and it's hard to change/install new env and/or new app

+**in full**
-- Time consumming when setup a new stack
+- Time consuming when setup a new stack

-- Environment conflict between stacks (not isolated)
+- Environment conflict between stacks (not isolated) eg nodejs installed and broken by upgrading other stuff by `not isolated` it means not isolated stacks aka. stacks shared same dependencies

 - Missing dependencies
 - Hard to upgrade (code + environment)
 - Hard to replicate to another machine